sikopet/blog/posts/net-basics.md

 ### User Datagram Protocol (UDP) functions

+UDP adds just two features to IP:

-* multiplexing using ports
+* port numbers for multiplexing
-* data transfer
+* data checksum for error detection

 apps using UDP are tolerant of the data loss or have some application mechanism for lost data recovery